While it is true that the addiction recovery journey is a difficult and life-long commitment, the rewards of sobriety are worth it.

 For many people, it is the ominous storm cloud of withdrawal that they know haunts the detoxification process of every recovery program.

-Whether you know from personal experience or have been influenced by its portrayal in the media, it is often the “unbearable” withdrawal symptoms that lead people, again and again, to the substance they have become addicted to.
+Whether you know from personal experience or have been influenced by the media, it is often the “unbearable” withdrawal symptoms that lead people, again and again, to the substance they have become addicted to.

-When your body becomes more than dependent on a substance and it suddenly stops experiencing the drug’s effects (which it has grown addicted to), these withdrawal symptoms are your body’s way of voicing that this change is taking place.
-The symptoms can manifest themselves both physically and mentally.
+When your body becomes addicted to a substance and is suddenly deprived of that substance, withdrawal symptoms are your body’s way of protesting this change.
+Withdrawal symptoms can manifest themselves both physically and mentally.

 Signs of Withdrawal

 Just like every aspect of addiction and recovery, your body’s response to detoxification will be unique to your experience and your medical history.
-The following are some of the ways that you can anticipate your body possibly reacting to detoxification:
+The following are some of the ways your body may react to detoxification:

 Physical symptoms can include: